owentechnologist/asciiArtServerWithCache/README.md

 ### ^^ assumes you have redis-py installed

-## to implement caching with redis - make sure you have this python library installed:
+## To use redis in your python code - make sure you have this python library installed:
 ### https://github.com/redis/redis-py
 ### https://redis-py.readthedocs.io/en/stable/